vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 *Dukkaṭa* for remaining silent when it implies a false message (e.g. during Pāṭimokkha recitation).

+One should confess offenses before Pāṭimokkha recitation.
+If one only remembers an offense during the recitation, it is acceptable to whisper a confession to the next bhikkhu.

 *Dukkaṭa* for broken promises, where one is making the promise with pure intentions but later breaking it.

 *White lies:* motivation is irrelevant.